nkmathew/intern-portal/README.md

   + System should support reset of lost passwords
   + Show a calendar showing the number of days completed and days left

+### Enhancements
++ Long emails should be ellipsified/truncated with the full address being displayed on hover

 ### Installation Steps

 + Ensure you have a web server with `php >=5.4.0` installed